 Although the town of Samangan is famous for being an ancient caravan stop on the old Silk Road’s periphery roads, that isn’t its main attraction.
 The enigmatic cave complexes of Takht I Rostam.
 Which cut their way through the dusty ridges of the surrounding mountains, deserve this honour.
 These are thought to have been built in the 4th and 5th centuries AD and are both based on an inner mud-brick stupa with beautiful Buddhist lotus leaf inlays.
 They have an immersive look at a nearly forgotten pre-Muslim age.

 This is an isolated enclave in the northern Afghan mountains.
 It is surrounded by the broken and chiselled passes of the mighty Hindu Kush.
 The location defines the town’s personality, giving it a rustic, backwater feel.
 Donkeys gallop through the streets, and beady-eyed, bearded sheep farmers prowl the bazaars.
-You’ll encounter local highlanders whose feet have been worn down by the Wakhan Corridor’s paths.
-Spice-scented stew houses can be found, and the Kukicha River’s beautiful alpine valleys can be explored.
+Local highlanders will greet you, their feet worn down by the Wakhan Corridor’s trails.
+The Kukicha River’s picturesque mountain valleys may be explored, and spice-scented stew homes can be located.

 Band-e Amir National Park

 In 2009, the majestic stretches of the Band-e Amir became host to Afghanistan’s first national park.
 It’s easy to see why!
 The whole region is a wondrous sight to behold, peppered by no less than six individual mountain lakes, situated more than 3,000 metres above sea level in the rugged peaks of the Hindu Kush.
-And it is forged by centuries of fascinating volcanic motions.
 Hikers flock to Band-e Panir and Band-e Goleman in the spring and summer. (when the temperatures aren’t a sweltering 20 degrees below! to marvel at the cobalt-blue waters.